12 November 2020

 Some dogs are considered seniors as early as 5 years old depending on their breed.

-Two supplements to look out for that are especially important for senior dogs are chondroitin and glucosamine which offer hip and joint protection.
+Two supplements to look out for that are especially important for senior dogs are chondroitin and glucosamine.
+These supplements offer hip and joint protection.
 Our SubZero formulas are rich in both chondroitin and glucosamine.
-Likewise, a diet rich in DHA, such as our Infusion Healthy Senior dog food, a long-chain omega-3 fatty acid that comes from ingredients such as salmon oil, may play a role in fighting against cognitive losses.
+Likewise, a diet rich in DHA, such as our Infusion Healthy Senior dog food, may play a role in fighting against cognitive losses.
+DHA is a long-chain omega-3 fatty acid that comes from ingredients such as salmon oil.
 Additionally, coconut oil can be used to provide a readily available source of energy for the brain to benefit cognitive function.

-A fun trick to encourage your senior dog to enjoy mealtime is to combine their kibble with canned food which increases palatability, helps keeps pets hydrated, and is an easy way to introduce variety in your dog’s everyday diet.
+A fun trick to encourage your senior dog to enjoy mealtime is to combine their kibble with canned food.
+This combination increases palatability, helps keeps pets hydrated, and introduces variety in your dog’s everyday diet.

 It is important to note that all pet parents should consult with a veterinarian for professional diagnosis and treatment of their pets.
 This information is not intended to replace the advice of a veterinarian or veterinary nutritionist.